What to eat after having foie gras as a starter?

 First up, a few tips for presenting your foie gras

-If your appetizer already includes delicious block duck foie gras on toast, it's best not to follow it immediately with pan-fried goose or duck liver for a strater!
-Instead, plan a dish that refreshes the taste buds: vegetable terrines, carpaccios or broths will be perfect.
+If your starter already includes a delicious block of duck foie gras on toast, it is best to not immediately follow it with pan-fried goose or duck liver for a strategist!
+Instead, plan a dish that refreshes the palate: vegetable terrines, carpaccios, or broths will be perfect.

 A duck breast for a resolutely Périgord menu